Why Choose Automatic Car Hire?

-We at Automatic Car Hire built the site due to the poor choice, price and availability of automatic vehicles given by car hire brokers and suppliers currently on the market.
+We at Automatic Car Hire built this site due to the poor choice, price and availability of automatic vehicles offered by car hire brokers and suppliers currently on the market.

-To combat this we integrated the automatic only vehicles of many car hire suppliers and brokers into one single search meaning you can find the ideal car for you in just one click.
+To combat this, we integrated the automatic vehicles of many car hire suppliers and brokers into one single search meaning you can find the ideal car for you in just one click.

-If you only have an automatic vehicle licence or the thought of a manual gearbox on the opposite side than you are used, then search now and see why more and more people are using Automatic Car Hire to book their rental car.
+If you normally drive an automatic and the thought of a manual gearbox on the opposite side of the road than you are used to is unappealing, then search now and see why more and more people are using us to book their rental car.

 Drop Off Time

-If you are doing a bit of driving then keep an eye out for diesel automatic cars as the fuel efficiency is greater which in turn saves you money.
+If you will be doing quite a bit of driving then keep an eye out for diesel automatic cars as the fuel efficiency is greater which in turn saves you money.

 If you are not doing a lot of driving take some time to note the car hire suppliers fuel policy (in the terms and conditions).
 Full to empty suppliers will leave you feeling cheated if you bring back the car with half a tank of fuel left with no chance of a refund for it.
 If you are not driving that much then go for a full to full fuel policy supplier.

-First thing to state is that all cars shown on automatic car hire are fully inclusive meaning that the cialis price you see you pay. that said when you as a driver require addtional equipment or services from the supplier then optional extra costs do occur.
+First thing to state is that all cars shown on here are fully inclusive meaning that the price you see, you pay.
+That said; when you as a driver require additional equipment or services from the supplier then optional extra costs do occur.

 If you have an accident or are a victim of crime with either scenario resulting in damage to the rental car, the supplier or owner of the vehicle can take an excess for the repairs directly from your credit card even if it is not your fault.

-You can purchase additional insurances at the desk but these can be costly and may not remove the excess amounts completely.
+You can purchase additional insurances at the desk but this can be costly and may not remove the excess amount completely.
 They may also be exclusions in terms of cover for the underside of the vehicle or loss of the keys as common examples.

 Renting a car is all about your own personal preferences but at Automatic Car Hire we understand the large excess amounts that can be in place for automatic cars due to the increased cost of purchasing and maintaining them.
 This is why we have decided to offer all three options when you go through the booking process.